staskjs/cacheman-redis-promise/README.md

 	console.log('value deleted');
 });

-// Or you can use fetch to simplify common cache operations (like get, then check and then set if there is no value)
+// Or you can use fetch to simplify common cache operations
+// (like get, then check and then set if there is no value)

 var fn = function() {
 	return 'hey there';
-	// Or you can also return a some promise here
+	// Or you can also return a promise here
 };

-// fn will be executed only if there are no value under 'some key' key
+// fn will be executed only if there is no value under 'some key' key
 // and its result will be put into cache under this key
 // But if there was value under the key, it will be returned without executing fn cache.fetch('some key', fn).then(function(data) {